Meet Our Principal, Robert Tuppack

-My educational philosophy is to enable a student to have choice in their journey and to do the best they can in this time and space.
-Support, flexibility and creativity around each student is so important so they can learn and develop socially and emotional for both now and in their future.
+My educational philosophy is to enable students to have choice in their learning journey and to do the best they can in this time and space.

 Rob Tuppack.
 Bachelor of Education Secondary; Trade qualifications: Chef.